EighteenZi/rocksdb_wiki/Rocksdb-Architecture-Guide.md

 There are a number of interesting tools that are used to support a database in production.
 The sst_dump utility dumps all the keys-values in a sst file.
 The ldb tool can put, get, scan the contents of a database. ldb can also dump contents of the MANIFEST, it can also be used to change the number of configured levels of the database.
 It can be used to manually compact a database.

 ## 6. Tests
 There are a bunch of unit tests that test specific features of the database.
+A "make check" command runs all unit tests.
+The unit tests trigger specific features of rocksdb and are not designed to test data correctness at scale.
 The db_stress test is used to validate data correctness at scale.

 ## 7. Performance
 Rocksdb performance is benchmarked via a utility called db_bench. db_bench is part of the rocksdb source code.
 Performance results of a few typical workloads are described [here](https://github.com/facebook/rocksdb/wiki/Performance-Benchmarks).